KROIA/StockMarket/README.md

 #### Selling Items
 To sell items the item must be available on the market.
 This is managed by the server admin.<br>
 Assuming the item can be traded on the market, you first have to deposit the item to your bank account.
 This can be done using the **Bank Terminal Block**.<br>
 Open that block using right click.
-A window will appear.
+A window will appear.<br>
-Place your item stacks in the blocks inventory and press the button **Send items to market**.
+Place your item stacks in the blocks inventory and press the button **Send items to market**.<br>
-This will transfer the items to your bank account.
+This will transfer the items to your bank account.<br>
 <div align="center">
     <img src="documentation/images/bankingView.png" >
 </div>
 <br>

-Now open the **Stock Market Terminal Block** using right click.
+Now open the **Stock Market Terminal Block** using right click.<br>
-This opens the trading window.
+This opens the trading window.<br>
-On the left side you can see the [Candle stick chart](#candle-stick-chart) On the left edge of the chart is the price axis.
+On the left side you can see the [Candle stick chart](#candle-stick-chart)<br>
+On the left edge of the chart is the price axis.<br>
-On the right edge of the chart is the [Order Book](#order-book) volume displayed.
+On the right edge of the chart is the [Order Book](#order-book) volume displayed.<br>
 On the right side of the window is the interaction panel.
 There you can select the desired item to be traded.
-Just click on the button and a list of all tradable items will appear.
+Just click on the button and a list of all tradable items will appear.<br>
-Type the amount of items you want to buy/sell.
+Type the amount of items you want to buy/sell.<br>
-Decide whether you want to execute a market-order or a limit order.
+Decide whether you want to execute a market-order or a limit order.<br>
-If you want to create a limt order, you have to type in the desired price.
+If you want to create a limt order, you have to type in the desired price.<br>
-Click on the **sell** button for market or limit order to execute the trade.
+Click on the **sell** button for market or limit order to execute the trade.<br>
-A market-order is executet directly but the limit order will be listed on the left side until it is filled or gets canceled.
+A market-order is executet directly but the limit order will be listed on the left side until it is filled or gets canceled.<br>
 <div align="center">
     <img src="documentation/images/tradingView.png" >
 </div>

 ---
 ### Buying Items
 To buy a item you have to get some money first.
-You can do that by selling other items or receiving money from other players.
-A server admin can also provide you money...
+You can do that by selling other items or receiving money from other players.<br>
+A server admin can also provide you money...<br>
-Assuming you have money, open the **Stock Market Terminal Block** Select the item you want to trade by pressing the button on the top right with the Label "Price: XX".
+Assuming you have money, open the **Stock Market Terminal Block**<br>
+Select the item you want to trade by pressing the button on the top right with the Label "Price: XX".<br>
-Type the amount you want to buy, type a limit price if you want to execute a limit order.
+Type the amount you want to buy, type a limit price if you want to execute a limit order.<br>
-Clock on the **buy** button.
+Clock on the **buy** button.<br>
-A market-order gets executed directly but a limit order may take some time until it gets filled by the market.
+A market-order gets executed directly but a limit order may take some time until it gets filled by the market.<br>

-Once you have received the items, you can go to the **Bank Terminal Block**.
+Once you have received the items, you can go to the **Bank Terminal Block**.<br>
-On the left side you can see your items on the bank account.
+On the left side you can see your items on the bank account.<br>
-Type the amount you want to receive back in to the text field and click **Receive items from market**.
-The items will be transfered to the Bank Terminal Block
+Type the amount you want to receive back in to the text field and click **Receive items from market**.<br>
+The items will be transfered to the Bank Terminal Block.<br>